github/choosealicense.com/non-software.md

 ### Fonts

-The [SIL Open Font License 1.1](/licenses/ofl-1.1/) keeps fonts open but allows them to be freely used in other works.
+The [SIL Open Font License 1.1](/licenses/ofl-1.1/) keeps fonts open and allows those to be freely used in other works.

 ### Mixed Projects